Karl Deisseroth: Research

-Deisseroth is known also for a separate class of technological innovation.
-His group has developed methods for chemical assembly of functional materials within biological tissue.
+Deisseroth is also known for a separate class of technological innovation.
+His group has developed methods for chemically assembling functional materials within biological tissue.
 This approach has a range of applications, including probing the molecular composition and wiring of cells within intact brains.

-The first step in this direction was hydrogel-tissue chemistry (HTC), in which "specific classes of native biomolecules in tissue are immobilized or covalently anchored (for example, through individualized interface molecules to gel monomer molecules)".
-Then, "precisely timed polymerization causing tissue-gel hybrid formation is triggered within all the cells across the tissue in an ordered and controlled process to ultimately create an optically and chemically accessible biomolecular matrix".
-In 2013, Deisseroth was senior author of a paper describing the initial form of this method, called CLARITY (with a team including first author postdoctoral fellow in his lab Kwanghun Chung, and neuroscientist Viviana Gradinaru).
+In 2013, Deisseroth was the senior author of a paper describing the initial form of this method, called CLARITY (with a team including first author Kwanghun Chung, a postdoctoral fellow in his lab, and neuroscientist Viviana Gradinaru).
 This method makes biological tissues, such as mammalian brains, translucent and accessible to molecular probes.